|

 no black ones, by the end of the three-minute heat..
 All robots are

+autonomous and no human intervention is allowed.
 The Spring 2004 Robot Competition was held on May 3.
 10 teams (6 teams

 from the Advanced technologies Academy), (4 teams from UNLV) competed.